A Study of Dose Confirmation and Safety of Experimental Crizanlizumab for Pediatric Sickle Cell Disease

 - Significant active infection or immune deficiency (including chronic use of immunosuppressive drugs) in the opinion of the investigator.

 - Malignant disease.
 Exceptions to this exclusion include the following: malignancies that were treated curatively and have not recurred within 2 years prior to study treatment; any completely resected carcinoma in situ.

 - Has a serious mental or physical illness, which, in the opinion of the Investigator would compromise participation in the study.

 - Resting QTcF ≥450 msec at pretreatment (baseline) for patients under 12 years of age and ≥450 msec for males and ≥460 msec for female patients 12 years and older.

 - Long QT syndrome, family history of idiopathic sudden death or congenital long QT syndrome

 - Sexually active females who are unwilling to comply with reliable method of birth control until 15 weeks following last dose of study drug.

-- Current drug or alcohol abuse:
+- Criterion no longer required, removed as part of Amendment 2: Current drug or alcohol abuse:

 - Has a positive qualitative urine drug test at Screening for cocaine, phencyclidine (PCP), or amphetamines (opioids are permitted).